 Katherine Simmonds, PhD, MPH, RN, WHNP-BC

-Katherine Simmonds, PhD, MPH, RN, WHNP-BC, is Assistant Professor and Track Coordinator of the Women’s Health and the Adult-Gerontology Women’s Health Nurse Practitioner Specialties in the School of Nursing at MGH Institute of Health Professors.
-She is a 1993 graduate of the Institute who joined the faculty in 2000 as clinical instructor in Women's Health and Community Health.
-She currently teaches at the Advanced Practice level.
-She received the Institute's Nancy T. Watts Award for Excellence in Teaching in 2015.
+Katherine Simmonds, PhD, MPH, RN, WHNP-BC, is an Assistant Professor and Track Coordinator of the Women’s Health/Gender-related and the dual Adult-Gerontology/Women’s Health Nurse Practitioner Specialties at the MGH Institute of Health Professors School of Nursing.
+She is a 1993 graduate of the Institute who joined the faculty in 2000.
+In 2015, she received the Institute's Nancy T. Watts Award for Excellence in Teaching.

-She is the founder and former director of the Reproductive Options Education Consortium for Nursing, an initiative to bring training and curricula on reproductive options to nurse educators in New England and across the United States and continues to serve as an advisory member to that organization.
+Dr. Simmonds is the founder and former director of the Reproductive Options Education Consortium for Nursing, an initiative to bring training and curricula on reproductive options to nurse educators in New England and across the United States.
+She was also a founder and leadership team member of Reproductive Health in Nursing, which subsequently merged with Nursing Students for Sexual and Reproductive Health to become Nurses for Sexual and Reproductive Health (NSRH).

 - Reproductive health